 It smells like bullshit, like there’s something not quite fair happening.
 But it feels like personal failure.

 Hello Foucault.
 It’s nice to meet you, I’ve heard so many wonderful things.
-I like your tie, and also your indictment of modern incarceral systems.
+I like your glasses, and also your scathing indictment of modern incarceral systems.
 Listen, I have some questions for you.
 If your ideas are so necessary, so revolutionary, why are they so difficult for us, the intellectual proletariat, to grasp through your writing?
 Why are you getting away with helping to perpetuate the very structures of exclusion and power that you rail against?
 You are complicit in their maintenance and silent about that irony.
 Explain yourself.

 So yeah.
-Maybe this place isn’t for me.
+Maybe academia isn’t for me.

 I’ve swum around them, these giant mysterious intellectual whales in a sea of friendly little ethnographer fish.
 Most of the fish know the whales’ songs, and at their register I can actually hear them.
 So fuck the whales, I think.
 I don’t need them.
 I’m a product of the Internet age.
 Wikipedia and YouTube have been my shortcuts through a world of writing I can’t penetrate to crack open the sweet sticky centre of the ideas inside that writing, which in the end are all that matter.
 All along, there’s an uneasy feeling I can’t shake that this isn’t right, that I’m missing something, that I’m cheating.
-That my inabilities, my disability, will catch up with me someday.
+That my inabilities, my disability, my patched-together and selective reading history will catch up with me someday.
 That I’ll be exposed for the illiterate goon I am and unceremoniously booted out of this discipline I love so much.

 But none of this makes me feel any better when I’m staring at words swimming on a page.
 Instead I walk endlessly back and forth on a scale between self-hatred and bitter rage at the people I’m reading.

-Right now, I need to write a response paper about a very famous book by a very famous man named Bruno Latour.
+Right now, for example, I need to write a response paper about a very famous book by a very famous man named Bruno Latour.
 I don’t understand the first fucking paragraph and that fact is all I want to talk about:

 My internal thought process while reading goes something like this:

 Okay, stating something simply, I like it, what’s next… Okay so I had to read the next couple sentences five times each because my brain kept showing me pictures of antique boats and my dad when he had a moustache and what I had for breakfast and Jon Stewart dressed as Donald Trump all set to the tune of that Talib Kweli song I can’t get out of my head mixed with the humming from my computer, but eventually I got there… Wait, hang on now.
 Slow down there compadre.
 What do you mean by ‘material’?
 You haven’t quite defined that and the way you seem to be using it in a way is diverging from my own understanding of the potential uses of that word and so I’m already lost.
 No, don’t try to blame the translator.
 I’m going through the repertoire of what you might mean by ‘material’ and nothing seems to quite make it work.
-I am also not familiar with a world in which the word ‘social’ can be equated with the word ‘wooden’ or ‘steely.’
+I am also not familiar with a world in which the word ‘social’ can be productively equated with the word ‘wooden’ or ‘steely.’
 It is not because I lack imagination.
 It is because you lack communication skills.
 Am I supposed to just buy this and move on?
 Why should I let you get away with this shit?
 Convince me.
 I am a skeptic.
 You are not winning me over with this attitude. …Or maybe I really am not cut out for this.
 I don’t know.
 Why can’t I remember more than the first two lines of this Talib Kweli song?
 Back to Latour.
 Focus.
 Wait, now it’s a ‘movement’?
 When did that happen?
 ‘Ingredient’?
 What?
 WHAT ARE YOU TALKING ABOUT?!
 I hear your ideas are important, what are they?!
 Give me your secrets, Latour!
 I want to understand!
 TALIB WILL YOU PLEASE LEAVE ME ALONE FOR FIVE MINUTES I’M TRYING TO CONCENTRATE!